 Click to view the AHA 2019 regulations for CPR feedback devices

-With this new regulation, all CPR instructors that are teaching a course specifically for the American heart Association will need to make sure their CPR training devices have both audio and visual feedback.
-This feedback will help the student both see and hear whether their CPR compressions are being done at the proper rate and depth.
+With this new regulation, all CPR instructors that are teaching a course specifically for the American heart Association will need to make sure their CPR training devices have either audio or visual feedback; preferably both.
+This feedback will help the student see and/or hear whether their CPR compressions are being done at the proper rate and depth.

 Prestan manikins have already had both audio and visual feedback available for many years.
 The Prestan Adult Manikin is one of our favorite manikins, featuring an audio clicker when you reach the right compression depth and an optional visual monitor in the shoulder area that changes between red, yellow, and green lights to represent your compression rate.
 Even better, if you've already purchased one of these manikins without the visual monitor, you can always purchase one separately and install it yourself.
 All of this holds true for the Child and Infant manikins as well!